bear-rsg/4m-association/content/articles/bulletin/2010/November/November10-Bulletin.md

 title: November'10 Bulletin
-date: 2021-03-31
+date: 2010-11-05
+category: bulletin
+tags: bulletin

 <!--break-->
 ###  4M 2010 - this month!

 ![4M2010](/images/4m-logotight_web.png)
 It is not too late to register but please do so as soon as possible.
-For those who have, conference information including [hotels & accommodation](/contents/Hotels-and-Acommodation.html) can be viewed on the [conference webpages](/conference/2010).
+For those who have, conference information including [hotels & accommodation](/content/Hotels-and-Acommodation/Hotels-and-Acommodation.html) can be viewed on the [conference webpages](/conference/2010).
 With over 100 participants already registered and more sponsors than ever before, we look forward to welcoming you all to a stimulating conference in France, in Bourg en Bresse and in Oyonnax, from 17th - 19th November 2010.  .html

 ###  MultiLayer workshop